Talking Infertility for Latter-day Saints

 The Do's and Don't's on Talking About Infertility

 Tips and tools to help friends and family talk with those who are suffering from infertility.

 Infertility is one of the hardest experiences anyone will ever face.
 For many, the desire to have a baby is encoded in our biology.
 For Latter-day Saint couples, it's also part of our culture's DNA, often complicating the infertility journey due to cultural expectations and mores.
 Dealing with the cyclic nature of infertility and the pressure and desire to concieve can often lead to depression and anxiety as medical procedures, fragile hope, and sometimes devastating loss collide.
-With family and community support, those suffering from infertility can avoid the deepening anguish of depression, hopelessness, and despair.
+With support, those suffering from infertility can avoid the deepening anguish of depression, hopelessness, and despair.

 On this page, I provide some quick tips and tools for those who know someone struggling with depression and who want to offer support and love through this stressful time.
 For those suffering from infertility, I've included some helpful ideas for mental and emotional health.